 Link Scheme Holdings Ltd is a company limited by guarantee.
 The Members of the company are the 35 companies that issue cards used in ATMs and that provide ATMs.

-The Link Scheme Holdings Ltd Board comprises six independent members and the Chief Executive.
+The Link Scheme Holdings Ltd Board comprises a Chair, six Non-Executive Directors and the Chief Executive.
 The current members are–

 Sir Mark Boleat was appointed Chairman of Link Scheme Holdings Ltd in March 2017.
 For five years until May 2017 he was the Chairman of the City of London’s Policy and Resources Committee, and in this capacity was also Deputy Chairman of TheCity UK (the promotional body for the UK finance industry) and the International Regulatory Strategy Group, a Vice Chair of London Councils and a Board Member of London and Partners.
 He is also Chairman of the Housing and Finance Institute and the City of London Academy Highbury Grove and a board member of the Centre for London.